1001hadi/star-wars-app/README.md

 ![ST w Mobile](https://user-images.githubusercontent.com/62669085/197240836-5aca220d-5b52-472e-8867-6a77beecb4a0.jpg)

-## This application gives the ability  to search to the users and users can find their favorite characters information super easily without browsing through the whole characters.
+## This application gives the ability of search to the users and users can find their favorite characters information super easily without browsing through the whole characters.

 ![ST W search](https://user-images.githubusercontent.com/62669085/197241075-faecc990-cb3b-4bd8-bb8c-42e71a570874.jpg)